Rodolfo-Gallegos/scicellxx/docs/source/initial_steps.rst

    A summary of the compilation and testing process is shown once they have finished.
 If no errors were reported then SciCell++ is ready to go.
-We recommend you to have a look at the :doc:`tutorials` and :doc:`demos` as follow up.
+If this is the first time you have compiled SciCell++ then you need to create your own private folder.
+Have a look at the workflow section and do not forget to check the :doc:`tutorials` and :doc:`demos` documents.

 .. _autogen.sh-options-label_initial_steps.rst: